raphaelssampaio/The-complete-guide-to-modern-JavaScript-from-es2015-to-es2018/ebook/08_array_improvements.md

-# Chapter 8: Melhorias no Array
+# Chapter 8: Melhorias no Arra

 ## `Array.from()`